dirkbig/master_thesis/README.md

 # master_thesis
 Towards Decentralised Grids:
-masters Thesis Dirk van den Biggelaar 2017-2018 for the degree of Systems and Control engineer at the TU Delft, the Netherlands
+masters Thesis Dirk van den Biggelaar 2017-2018 for the degree of Systems and Control engineer at the TU Delft, the Netherlands.

 This is a microgrid model with a distributed trading alghorithm running that coordinates the charging/discharging of batteries to stablise the grid.
 The algorithm is hierarchial in nature, roughly following a reversed-Stackleberg game as framework, but not closed-form.
 This causes the agents to converge together untill certain margins are met.
 Batteries are adapting their demand/surplus over time by using a prediction model to anticipate on scarcity/abundance of produced energy within the grid, dependant on weather patterns, the production capacity of agents and the energy consumption of their houses.